kero-mina/RTL2GDS/README.md

 preroute_standard_cells -> connects standard cell power and ground pins to the power and ground of rings and straps

-//Rest of commands are commented on in the script itself
+Rest of commands are commented on in the script itself
-//Thanks